Learning Path Overview

-This learning path prepares you for the AWS Network Specialty certification exam.
-The combination of practical courses, labs and quizzes deepens your knowledge and expertise in building and connecting AWS services and solutions.
+This Learning Path prepares you for the AWS Network Specialty certification exam.
+The combination of practical Courses, Labs and Quizzes deepens your knowledge and expertise in building and connecting AWS services and solutions.
 We cover content under the six domains outlined in the AWS exam guide.
+This study guide helps to ensure you are well prepared for the AWS Certified Advanced Networking – Specialty Exam.

 In this domain we learn how to define network architectures on AWS and how to derive an appropriate architecture, and how to evaluate and optimize for performance and cost.
 We then explore the procedural concepts for the implementation of hybrid IT architecture connectivity.
 We examine hybrid IT architecture connectivity solutions using BGP, VPN and AWS Direct Connect.